Odoo

-Odoo is a Belgian suite of business management software tools including, for example, CRM, e-commerce, billing, accounting, manufacturing, warehouse, project management, and inventory management.
+Odoo is a business management software suite developed in Belgium.
+It includes modules for customer relationship management, e-commerce, billing, accounting, manufacturing, warehouse operations, project management, and inventory management.

-During Odoo experience which took place in Belgium in October 2022, Fabien Pinckaers announced that moving forward Odoo will make all applications available for free in enterprise edition, making Odoo an unparalleled suite of 70+ integrated business apps.
+In October 2022, Odoo S.A. announced changes to its enterprise edition licensing, switching from an application and user based license model to single user based license model which included all applications.

-The Community version is a libre software, licensed under the GNU LGPLv3.
-The Enterprise version has proprietary extra features and services.
-The source code for the framework and core ERP modules is curated by the Belgium-based Odoo S.A.
-Odoo is available for both on-premises and ready to use SaaS environment.
-The source code for the OpenObject framework and the core ERP modules are provided by Belgium-based Odoo S.A.
+Odoo is distributed in two editions: a Community edition, licensed under the GNU LGPLv3, and an Enterprise edition, which includes additional proprietary features and services.
+Odoo can be deployed on-premises or accessed through a software-as-a-service (SaaS) model.

 Overview

 From inception, Odoo S.A (formerly OpenERP S.A) has released the core software as open source.
 Since the V9.0 release, the company has transitioned to an open core model, which provides subscription-based proprietary enterprise software and cloud-hosted software as a service, in addition to the open source version.
 In 2013, the not-for-profit Odoo Community Association was formed to promote the widespread use of Odoo and to support the collaborative development of Odoo features.

 Odoo's extensible architecture allows a large number of freelancers and organizations to develop Odoo Apps or Modules and place them in the marketplace for sale or to be downloaded for free.
 The main Odoo components are the framework, about 30 core applications (also called official modules), and thousands of community modules.

 Odoo has been used as a component of university courses.
 A study on experimental learning suggested that Odoo (then known as OpenERP) provides a suitable alternative to proprietary systems to supplement teaching.

 Several books have been written about Odoo, some covering specific areas such as accounting or development.